How I Deal with Email

 Inbox Zero - At the beginning of each day I act on, reply to or send to the future every email in my inbox.
 Using FollowUpthen.com I send emails “where they go and when they go”, meaning sending them to when I have scheduled time to act on them.
-In 2018 I began using Astro Email app, it is fantastic!
+In 2018 I began using Spark Email app.
+Very effective tool!

 Expectations – I don’t treat email as urgent, in fact many days I won’t read email during my workday.
 It may be several days until I reply and I rarely reply over a weekend.
 When we reply and send email over the weekend it sends a message to those we work with to do the same.

-If it is urgent text or call me.
+If it is urgent, text or call me.
 I reply to text messages throughout the day and calls within 48 hours.
-If you need to set up a call with me visit www.tomcuthbert.com/talk.
+I change my voicemail daily to set expectations for those who need to reach me.
+To set up a call with me, visit www.tomcuthbert.com/talk.

 Reply-all and Reply - I reply-all only when absolutely necessary.
 Reply-all creates more junk email than any other source.
 I reply only when needed and will not reply with “thank you”.
 Consider yourself thanked!